-- Fellows shall spend a minimum of 80% of their FTE time on research. - Fellows are expected to devote the FTE specified in their application research plan to the grant activity, which must not be less than 0.6 FTE.

-- Participation in teaching and attendance at advanced courses relevant to the grant activity may be permitted by the Heart Foundation if participation occupies only a small proportion of the Fellow's FTE. - The private practice of medicine and routine clinical or administrative duties are not compatible with the full-time fellowship.
+- Fellows shall spend a minimum of 80% of their FTE time on research. - Fellows are expected to devote the FTE specified in their application research plan to the grant activity, which must not be less than 0.6 FTE. - Participation in teaching and attendance at advanced courses relevant to the grant activity may be permitted by the Heart Foundation if participation occupies only a small proportion of the Fellow's FTE. - The private practice of medicine and routine clinical or administrative duties are not compatible with the full-time fellowship.
 Full-time Fellows may spend no more than 20% of their FTE performing routine clinical duties or teaching.
-Part-time Fellows may spend their non-research FTE performing clinical duties or teaching. - The grantee is not entitled to concurrently receive salary support funding from another fellowship or an NHMRC Investigator Grant (refer to section 4.2 of these guidelines for more information). - Grantees may not receive regular remuneration or grants that contain additional salary support in addition to the fellowship except with prior approval from the Heart Foundation. - A grant recipient proposing to accept a substantive paid appointment will normally be required to relinguish their Postdoctoral Fellowship.
+Part-time Fellows may spend their non-research FTE performing clinical duties or teaching. - The grantee is not entitled to concurrently receive salary support funding from another fellowship or an NHMRC Investigator Grant (refer to section 4.2 of these guidelines for more information). - Grantees may not receive regular remuneration or grants that contain additional salary support in addition to the fellowship except with prior approval from the Heart Foundation. - A grant recipient proposing to accept a substantive paid appointment will normally be required to relinquish their Postdoctoral Fellowship.
 In such cases, the grantee shall advise the Heart Foundation in writing and in advance. - Full-time grantees may apply to reduce their FTE for personal reasons, such as carer responsibilities, but not for vocational reasons such as wishing to work part-time.
 Requests to reduce a full-time fellowship will be assessed on a case-by-case basis. - The Heart Foundation is to be notified immediately if the grantee's employment circumstances change during the tenure of a grant, particularly when the ability of the grantee to undertake the grant activities may be affected by the change in circumstances.
 The notification should detail any financial and/or administrative implications for the grantee, and implications of the change to their ability to undertake the roles and responsibilities associated with the Fellowship.

 At each review stage, applications will be assessed on the extent to which they address the assessment criteria.
 Reviewers will provide a score for each criterion using the seven-point scale and associated score descriptors designated in the Peer Review Guide.
+Depending on the review type (peer or consumer) the same application question may be reviewed against different criteria and may form part of the review for more than one criterion.
+Refer to the tables summarizing the questions and review stage for further details.